 The timeline varies based on factors such as business size and complexity, buyer financing, due diligence requirements, term negotiation, and regulatory approvals.
 Some sales may close within a few weeks, while others take several months or longer.

-What Happens After the Sale Closes?
+What Happens at the Sale Closing?

-After closing, you will transfer ownership and deliver all agreed-upon assets, records, and transition assistance.
+At closing, you will transfer ownership and deliver all agreed-upon assets, records, and transition assistance.
 You may also need to notify customers, vendors, employees, and licensing authorities of the change in ownership.
 Post-closing obligations depend on the terms negotiated in the purchase agreement.

 Speak With a New Jersey Business Sale Attorney